 The database engine dynamically controls the maximum values for some of these resources.
 The maximum value for User Count, Session Count, and Data In Use depends on the product license.
-See License Models in Zen User's Guide.
+See License Model in Zen User's Guide.

-If a resource does not apply to the type of Zen product being monitored, "n/a" ("not applicable") appears for each statistic.
 For example, User Count does not apply to Cloud Server.
 Therefore, "n/a" appears as the Current, Peak, and Maximum value for User Count if Cloud Server is being monitored.
 Similarly, "n/a" appears as the Maximum value for Session Count and Data in Use MB if a Zen server is being monitored.